 What is a Godfather Offer?

-In a broad sense, a Godfather offer can be described as an offer that is so ridiculously favorable, that to refuse it would be a dereliction of financial responsibility.
-In the business/finance world, a Godfather offer most often refers to an offer made by one company to take over another, with terms that make it essentially impossible for the target company to refuse.
+A Godfather offer is essentially an offer that is so ridiculously favorable, that to refuse it would be a dereliction of financial responsibility.
+It most often occurs in the context of mergers and acquisitions, and refers to an offer made by one company to purchase or take over another company.

 The Godfather Tender Offer

-The base of the Godfather offer is a tender offer.
+A Godfather offer is usually a tender offer.
 It involves a company or investor putting forth an offer to a target company’s shareholders.
-The proposition is fairly simple: the investor or company agrees to pay the shareholders an absurdly favorable amount or offers them a ridiculously favorable deal.
+The potential acquiring investor offers to pay the shareholders an absurdly favorable amount for their shares – for example, offering shareholders $80 a share when the current market price is only $50 a share.

-One reason Godfather tender offers are so effective is that a company is able to offer shareholders a favorable deal without permission or involvement from their board of directors.
-The individual or group representing the acquiring company can make the offer and interact directly with the shareholders without being jeopardized by involvement from an outside party.
+One reason Godfather tender offers are so effective is that a company is able to offer shareholders a favorable deal without permission or involvement from the target company’s board of directors.
+The individual or group representing the acquiring company can make the offer and interact directly with the target’s shareholders.

-The term “Godfather offer” originated from the classic 1972 Coppola mafia film – “The Godfather” – in which the patriarch – played by Marlon Brando – talked about making “an offer they can’t refuse.”
-In the film, Brando was speaking more to threatening physical harm/death to those who would not comply with his demands.
+The term “Godfather offer” originated from the classic 1972 Mafia film – “The Godfather” – in which the patriarch – played by Marlon Brando – talks about making someone “an offer they can’t refuse”.
+However, in the movie the offer is hard to refuse not because it’s so attractive, but because of the severe consequences threatened if the offer is not accepted.

 Example of a Godfather Offer

-Godfather offers are extremely common in takeover situations, specifically in the event of a hostile takeover.
+Godfather offers are extremely common in mergers and acquisitions, specifically in the context of a hostile takeover.
 In such a situation, the targeted company doesn’t want to be acquired.
-However, the bidding company – the one looking to take over the targeted company – make the targeted company’s shareholders a Godfather offer.
+However, the bidding company – the potential acquirer – makes the targeted company’s shareholders a nearly irresistible offer in pursuit of obtaining a controlling equity interest in the target company.